sharepointoscar/devopsoscar.github.io/aboutme.md

 # Publications #

-I am the author of two books on the market which focus on Microsoft SharePoint development and customization.
+I am the author of DevOps for SharePoint - a book that focuses on DevOps practices and using open source tool-chain for deploying SharePoint farms on premises or in AWS or Azure clouds.
+The other two books focus on expert guidance for development and customization of SharePoint.

 Author |  Co-author | Contributor
 ------ | ---------- | -------------